 What have you taken home from this project for your artistic activities?

 This experience made me more aware of the role which art in general has in developing young people’s personalities.
 Art and literature help them freely express their opinion and work together to achieve the goals they have set themselves.
-As an author, I have developed my own view of cultural education.
+As an author, I have developed my own view on arts education.
 My book project won’t be over when the book is published, for that is only the beginning of a journey which then goes on through discussions, workshops and creative thought.